 Several years later, I approached Cooley Dickinson Hospital with an idea.
 I wanted to form a support group there, but I wanted it to be more than just a monthly meeting.
 I wanted to create access for families, so they would have a constant resource at their fingertips.
 Fortunately, the hospital received my ideas enthusiastically, and I was able to begin our program in May of 2007.
 We began as one support group and a willingness to be "on call" at Cooley’s childbirth center.
 I received peer counselor training through Share, Inc., a national organization supporting families through pregnancy and infant loss, and group facilitator training through MotherWoman.
 In the years that have followed, Empty Arms has grown to offer a variety of meetings and resources so that we can offer bereaved families the type of support that works best for them at the time that they need it the most.
 In the spring of 2011, with the blessing of CDH, we established ourselves as an independent non-profit.
 This has allowed us to branch out more completely to other area hospitals to touch as many lives as we can.

-We now host four monthly meetings and provide families with a variety of resources in the months and years following their loss.
+We now host four monthly meetings as well as additional meetings that meet on an intermittent basis and provide families with a variety of resources in the months and years following their loss.
+All of our support groups are held at our office location in Florence, MA 140 Pine Street room 2B.
 We offer peer support over the telephone and email, and we host several Facebook groups for members to interface about daily life.
 We keep a list of therapists in this region who are experienced and committed to providing compassionate care to the bereaved.
-Our special events and annual memorial provide other ways that bereaved families can socialize with each other.
+Our special events and memorials provide other ways that bereaved families can socialize with each other.
 All along the way, we seek to provide each family with whatever resource will best help them at a particular time in their grief journey.
 We are pleased to know that we are offering all of these resources to bereaved parents as well as their friends and families so that they really do feel that they have a place to turn.